 A proposed amendment or amendments to these bylaws shall be accepted for membership vote by:

-1. A motion at the annual meeting or a special Association meeting;
+1. A motion at the annual meeting or a special Association meeting followed by the following:

-2. Ballot vote conducted at the annual meeting; and/or
+a.
+Ballot vote conducted at the annual meeting; and/or

-3. Mailed or electronic submission of ballots from eligible voting members.
+b.
+Electronic submission of ballots from eligible voting members.

 ARTICLE X – PROCEDURES MANUAL

-The Association will maintain a procedures manual, which will contain specific policies and procedures adopted by the Executive Board to conduct the normal affairs of the Association.
+The Association will maintain and review the procedures manual annually, which will contain specific policies and procedures adopted by the Executive Board to conduct the normal affairs of the Association.
 It will be the responsibility of the President to keep the manual current.
 The Executive Board will be responsible for ensuring that the adopted procedures are followed.